Ngozi Anyanwu: Work

+Themes in Anyanwu's work include family, identities, and the concept of home.
 Anyanwu's play Good Grief won Center Theatre Group's Humanitas Award after its world premiere at the Kirk Douglas Theatre in 2016.
 It was included on The Kilroys' List in 2016.

-Her play The Homecoming Queen premiered at the Atlantic Theater Company January 22, 2018.
+Her play, THE HOMECOMING QUEEN, premiered at the Atlantic Theater Company January 22, 2018.
 It tells the story of a "prodigal daughter" born in Nigeria who returns after living in the USA.
 The play ran at the Atlantic Theater Company through February 18, 2018.
 Her play The Last of the Love Letters, which focuses on two people examining the end of a relationship, premiered at the Atlantic Theater Company on August 26, 2021.

+Her most recent new play, The Monsters, premiered at Manhattan Theatre Club Off-Broadway in 2026 starring Aigner Mizzelle and Okieriete Onaodowan.
+The play follows two siblings involved in martial arts.
+The show was positively received, with the New York Theatre Guide calling it "an epic and throbbing heart of a play" and The New York Times praising it as a "searing two-hander" and naming it a Critic's Pick.

 Anyanwu is a recipient of New York Stage and Film's Founders Award.
 She is commissioned by Old Globe Theatre and the Atlantic Theater Company.

-Themes in Anyanwu's work include family, identities, and the concept of home.

 Filmography

 Television

 Anyanwu is credited as an actress in the following television series: